 We respect your Do Not Track preference.

-In their job, health professionals have to look after some of the most intimate details of their patients’ lives.
-This is a great responsibility, and patients trust and expect doctors, nurses and others to not just tell anyone.
+Health professionals have the significant responsibility of knowing and caring for some of the most intimate details of their patients’ lives.
+Patients trust and expect doctors, nurses, and others to not tell just anyone.
 This obligation is recognised in the Health Information Privacy Code.

 Rule 11 of the Code says health professionals cannot disclose health information they hold about an individual, unless there is a valid reason to do so.